cloud-ark/kubeplus/README.md

 Kubernetes Operator developers or cluster administrators can add these annotations to the CRDs.
 [Here](https://github.com/cloud-ark/kubeplus/blob/master/Operator-annotations.md) are some sample CRD annotations for community Operators that can be used to unlock KubePlus tooling for them.

 KubePlus leverages knowledge of relationships between Kubernetes built-in resources and combines that with the CRD annotations mentioned above and builds runtime Kubernetes resource topologies.
-KubePlus offers a variety of kubectl plugins that internally leverage this topology information.

 ## Example